 What help can Michalsons offer when it comes to Information Security Law?

 We offer the following solutions that can help you take a pragmatic approach to information security:

 - our Online Information Security Assessment – to assess your current level of information security and what you still need to do to comply with the relevant laws

-- our Information Security Compliance Programme – a four week online course with webinars, a forum, and related tools (including a generic Information Security Policy, Information Security Action Items and Incident Response Policy) to help you comply with information security laws
+- our Information Security Regulation Programme – a four week online course with webinars, a forum, and related tools (including a generic Information Security Policy, Information Security Action Items and Incident Response Policy) to help you comply with information security laws

 - our Data Protection and Information Security Webinar – an online group training session on information security law